Mustapha-AJEGHRIR/projet_sys_decision/README.md

 # Report

-For a cleaner report, please take a look at a the report folder.
+For the official report, please take a look at a the report folder.

 # This is a project for decision systems